bhnord/activities/README.md

 **04/19 12:00PM - 04/19 05:00PM @ Satellite**
 Spritz season is here, and we’re kicking things off with a little garden party at Satellite on Friday 4/19 from 12-5pm!
 <a href="https://www.remnantsomerville.com/live/spritz-party" target="_blank">info link</a>

-### The JOY Dance Party

-**04/19 06:00PM - 04/19 10:00PM @ Roundhead Brewing Company**
-We are excited to welcome special guest DJ Kelvin Sylvester to the JOY party with and resident DJs Jenene Cook and Jesse Cardoso.
-<a href="https://www.facebook.com/share/15mteAQNrT/" target="_blank">info link</a>

-### Boston Marathon Expo

-**04/18 10:00AM - 04/20 06:00PM @ John B. Hynes Veterans Memorial Convention Center**
-The Bank of America Boston Marathon Expo will be open to participants, friends, and fans, and will feature an adidas store as well as Official Boston Marathon Sponsors and Licensees.
-<a href="https://www.baa.org/bank-america-boston-marathon-expo" target="_blank">info link</a>

 ### Joy As Resistance: A community event for collective liberation